ietf-wg-cellar/ebml-specification/specification.markdown

 #### lang

-Within an EBML Schema, the XPath of `@lang` attribute is `/EBMLSchema/element/documentation/@lang`.
+Within an EBML Schema, the XPath of the `@lang` attribute is `/EBMLSchema/element/documentation/@lang`.

 A lang attribute which is set to the [@!RFC5646] value of